Laz-The-Artist/MultiExpansion/README.md

 ### MultiExpansion - for Forge 1.17.1 - by MultiTeam

 ## About
-MultiExpansion is basically a vanilla+ mod, with a lot of not actuallyy vanilla+ elements.
-But its actually hight quality i swear...
+MultiExpansion is basically a vanilla+ mod, with a lot of not actually vanilla+ elements.
+But its actually high quality i swear...

 ## Credits
 - LazTheArtist [Code - Art]